 If you’re looking for a looper pedal that will set you back less than $100, check out the Ditto Looper from TC Electronic.
 Its intuitive format strips the loop pedal down to its essential elements, meaning it takes up very little space on your pedal board.
 The end result is a minimalist layout with a single switch that controls record, undo, stop, and erase functions using different food commands and lets you easily and endlessly record and layer loops.
 The memory has space for 5 minutes of recording—plenty for playing back and looping lines in live performance.
 The true signal bypass means your sound goes through the pedal without the signal ever being converted to a digital format, keeping your sound pure.
 For the money, it’s likely the best loop pedal for live performance period.

 How much memory you need in your loop pedal depends on your playing style and intended uses for your pedal.
 If you’ll be recording as you play when you’re on stage or only need to use it for a tune or two, the five minutes of storage space on the TC Ditto Looper will prove to be plenty.
-For more elaborate loops—or if you’re a player that likes to prepare an entire set worth of loops ahead of time in the practice room—you’ll get more opportunity to do that with the JamMan, the Boomerang, or the Boss RC-3, all of which give you many hours of potential storage for all your lines.
+For more elaborate loops—or if you’re a player that likes to prepare an entire set worth of loops ahead of time in the practice room—you’ll get more opportunity to do that with the JamMan, the Loop Core, or the Boss RC-3, all of which give you many hours of potential storage for all your lines.